GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/android-for-web-devs/index.md

   also lose the ability to update your app.

 During the `bubblewrap init` setup, when you get to the **"Signing key information (5/5)"** portion, you'll be prompted to enter a **"Key store location"** and **"Key name"**, or use the defaults.
-If Bubblewrap doesn't find an existing keystore with that key at the location, it will create one for you and also prompt you for passwords.
+The default key store location is the file `android.keystore` in your project directory and the default key name is `android`.
+If Bubblewrap doesn't find an existing keystore with that key name at the location, it will create one for you and also prompt you for passwords.
 Take note of the passwords you entered as you'll need them during the build process (`bubblewrap build`) where it will use the key to sign your app.
 If you opt in to Play App Signing, then the signing key that Bubblewrap generated and used to sign your app becomes the "upload key".
 Whether you choose to use the Bubblewrap generated key as your signing or upload key, you should guard and keep the key private.
 We don't recommend committing it to version control.
 Instead, limit the number of individuals with access to it.

 ## Digital Asset Links {: #digital-asset-links }